vijayvulava/geochem/_sources/41AcidsBases.md

 ## Lewis Acids and Bases

-Some chemical substances behave similar to acids and bases as defined above, but do not involve the transfer of $\ce{H+}$.
-In Lewis definition of acid-base behavior, acids and bases are identified by their ability to accept or to donate a pair of electrons and form a coordinate covalent bond.
+Some chemical substances behave similarly to acids and bases as defined above but do not involve the transfer of $\ce{H+}$.
+In Lewis's definition of acid-base behavior, acids and bases are identified by their ability to accept or donate a pair of electrons and form a coordinate covalent bond.
 A coordinate covalent bond occurs when one of the atoms in the bond provides both bonding electrons.
 For example, a coordinate covalent bond occurs when a water molecule combines with a hydrogen ion to form a hydronium ion.
 A coordinate covalent bond also results when an ammonia molecule combines with a hydrogen ion to form an ammonium ion.

 ```{figure} https://openstax.org/apps/archive/20230220.155442/resources/96a0a1c409fe899efd322c430fb064fadd822f22